elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 This release provides power profiles management, including a performance mode for devices that support it.
 Expect much improved battery life for mobile devices with Power Saver mode.
 And you can now scroll both horizontally and vertically on the power indicator to change display brightness.

-We've added powerful features like the ability to set custom Terminal commands for each hotcorner and a redesign keyboard shortcuts settings makes it easier to disabled shortcuts or revert them to defaults, as well as much better custom shortcut management.
+We've added powerful features like the ability to set custom Terminal commands for each hotcorner and a redesign keyboard shortcuts settings makes it easier to disable shortcuts or revert them to defaults, as well as much better custom shortcut management.
 You can now also launch the Shortcuts app from the applications menu and we've added the option to open and close the Multitasking view using the Super key.

 <figure markdown="1">
 ![Multitasking Settings](/images/{{ page.slug }}/settings-multitasking.png){: width="1024" height="720"}